xcart/xcart-docs/_pages/kb_en/general_setup/migration/getting_started_with_store_migration.md

 6.   {% link "Optimize the store catalog pages for SEO" ref_OBh3V1k1 %}: define meta elements of your product and category pages - such as the page title, meta description and meta keywords; {% link "set up seo-friendly URLs" ref_nJxrzFEZ %}.

-## Step 4: Configure the storefront
+## Step 4: Configure the Storefront

 We love beautiful stores as much as you do.
 That’s why we offer a number of tools that help you to personalize your X-Cart store easily: